Vietnam.vn - Nền tảng quảng bá Việt Nam

 It turns out that the original song "Di choi Chua Huong" is real.
 But compared to the popular song today, it is a "copy and paste".
 The song was released nearly half a century ago, when Professor - Doctor Tran Van Khe was still a student, an amateur author, we can sympathize with the awkward technique when composing music for Nguyen Nhuoc Phap's long poem.

 Musically, both the beginning and the body of the song are written in the key of F major.
-It then changes to the minor key (D minor) and ends with two desert phrases.
-The original was in the major key with a ¾ rhythm.
+Then it changes to the minor key (D minor) and ends with two desert phrases.
+The original is in the major key with a 3/4 time signature.
 Meanwhile, the singers who are singing it today are in the minor key with the rhythm of Rumba Boléro (usually written in 4/4 time).

 Musician Nguyen Ngoc Oanh was surprised on stage when he accompanied a singer singing this song.
 He wondered and searched for the new author of this song and found out that it was singer Trung Duc.